tenpy/tenpy/doc/troubleshooting.rst

 I get an error when ...
 -----------------------
 ...
 I try to measure ``Sx_i Sx_j`` correlations in a state with `Sz` conseration.
-    This is not possible.
+    Right now this is not possible.
 See the basic facts in :doc:`/intro/npc`.

 I get a warning about ...